acoustep/mitchs.pw/source/read/2016-08-25-using-brunch-with-middleman.html.markdown

     url: 'read/using-brunch-with-middleman'
 ---

+*Update:* I've just released a Middleman template that does the hardwork for you.
+Check it out on my Github: [https://github.com/acoustep/middleman-brunch](https://github.com/acoustep/middleman-brunch).
+Read on for an explanation of how it works.

 I recently started a new blog in an area unrelated to Web Development and was pleased to find that with the release of Middleman v4 you can now specify your own external asset pipeline.

 I decided to give Brunch a shot - since I already use it with Elixir's Phoenix Framework and I was pleasantly surprised by how easy it was to get everything set up.